 Journal article

-The late effects clinic in action: Ror survivors of childhood malignancy
+The Late Effects Clinic in action: For survivors of childhood malignancy

 Abstract

+Background.
 Long-term survivors of childhood malignancy are a newly emergent patient group with a unique but wide range of survivorship issues.
 There are rising demands for long-term, medical follow-up and social support for this potentially vulnerable group.
 These demands stem from improving survival rates and the progressively increasing incidence of late physical, psychological and social sequelae.
-CASE-STUDIES AND DISCUSSION: The ideal method to facilitate this long-term followup is unclear, and faces the problems of health-care system limitations coupled with the paucity of outcomes-based research to guide evidence-based, clinical practice.
-We discuss how the Late Effects Clinic operates in our ins..
+Case-studies and Discussion.
+The ideal method to facilitate this long-term follow-up is unclear, and faces the problems of health-care system limitations coupled with the paucity of outcomes-based research to guide evidence-based, clinical practice.
+We discuss how the Late Effects Clinic operat..

 View full abstract